-In recruiting, you often accumulate a large sum of data with candidate information and notes to keep tabs.
+In the recruiting industry, you often accumulate a large sum of data with candidate information and notes to keep tabs.
 When you transfer to new CRM’s or recruiting software programs, it can be tough to make sure that all of your data is in the right format.
 If not, you could lose valuable notes, data or information.

 With some best practices, you can make sure that all of your data migration processes go smoothly and you ensure your important documentation is kept safe.
 Follow these best practices to help guide you:

 Whether your data is being stored in an ATS or in a spreadsheet, you’ll have to go through and make sure you know which data you really want and which you can part ways with.
 After many years of recruiting, it is normal for databases to get quite large, but there are ways to minimize the extra candidate information.